liesjacobs/WFE_practicals/practical3/API.md

 >>Because the data we try to access is quite a large set, we'll increase the time allowed (before an error is trown) to 200 seconds (under advanced settings).
 We also untick the 'node'box, the 'relation' box, the 'points' box and the 'mulitpolygons' : rivers are coded as 'Ways'in OSM and as lines or multilinestrings, so by unticking the other boxes, we'll remove unnecessary searches.
 >>The Final interface of the plugin should look like the figure below
 >>now you can click on *Run query* and wait: if all goes well, the layer should load in QGIS
+>>if you execute too many queries/downloads in a short amount of time, the server might refuse to execute.
+In case of persistant difficulties, you can also download the dataset [here](https://github.com/liesjacobs/World-Food-and-Ecosystems/files/7379827/practical3.zip).

 ![osmplugin](https://user-images.githubusercontent.com/89069805/132326967-ca2acb13-fdd6-4bb7-8236-6fb4f322879b.png)